Broadened Yu-Shiba-Rusinov states in dirty superconducting films and heterostructures: Introduction

 Classical magnetic impurities being a source for time-reversal symmetry violation cause much severe effect on s-wave superconductivity than potential imperfections.
 Without any quantum interference effects taken into account (mean-field approximation), magnetic impurities suppress the superconducting state provided their concentration is high enough \cite{AG2,Skalski1964}.
 Beyond the Born approximation, the scattering of quasiparticles by a magnetic impurity leads to the appearance of subgap Yu-Shiba-Rusinov (YSR) states in a superconductor \cite{Yu,Soda,Shiba,Rusinov}.
 At a finite concentration of magnetic impurities, YSR states are hybridized and can form energy bands with hard gaps in the averaged density of states.
 Depending on the concentration of magnetic impurities and their strength, a rich phase diagram arises (see Ref. \cite{Balatsky} for a review).

 Various inhomogeneity effects, such as rare fluctuations of a random potential \cite{LamS-1,LamS-2,MS,MaS}, fluctuations in concentration of magnetic impurities \cite{SilvaIoffe}, fluctuations of superconducting order parameter \cite{LO}, etc. lead to smearing of hard gaps in the density of states (see Refs. \cite{SkF,FS2016} for a review).
-Recently, it has been shown \cite{BurmistrovSkvortsov2018} that mesoscopic fluctuations caused by non-magnetic disorder result in strong modification of the YSR bands in the average density of states in comparison with the mean-field analysis.
+Recently, it has been shown \cite{BurmistrovSkvortsov2018} that mesoscopic (point-to-point) fluctuations of effective exchange interaction between spins of magnetic impurity and quasiparticles caused by non-magnetic disorder result in strong modification of the YSR bands in the average density of states in comparison with the mean-field analysis.

 For a long time, modification of the superconducting state by a single magnetic impurity has been remaining theoretical concept only \cite{Flatte1997,Flatte1997b}.
 Progress in scanning tunneling microscopy (STM) makes possible to resolve spatial and energy dependence of YSR states \cite{Yazdani1997,Ji2008,Ji2010,Menard2015,Ruby2016,Choi2017,Perrin2020,Huang2021}.
 Recent STM experimental studies have revealed rich physics of YSR states in superconductors (see Ref. \cite{Heinrich2018} for a review).